desoleary/portfolio/README.md

      - Reports & Dashboard widgets
      - Wired framed using moqups
      - Weekly one-one-one meetings with developers
-       - Built up a relationship and excellent repour
+       - Built up a relationship and excellent rapport
        - Mentored and offered help when asked
        - Always available
       - Came up with the full DB architecture in collaboration with the lead architect
         - Big focus on consistency and using the power of the database
           - Rollup tables to provide excellent summary information with the use of triggers

 ## Hobbies & Interests
     - Philosophy
       - Dale Carnegie (How to win friends and influence people)